xrd/ng-rails-csrf/README.md

 ## Thanks

-Thanks to @glebm for adding Turbolinks support.
-And, to @sectore for fixing an issue with AngularJS v1.1.
+* @glebm for adding Turbolinks support.
+* @sectore for fixing an issue with AngularJS v1.1.
+* @johnb-razoo for adding support for Rails2 form helper and spelling errors.

 ## Contributing